h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 #### Task
 1. Write the cost-complexity function for each option
-2. Find the critical α value where pruning tree 1 becomes beneficial
+2. Find the critical $\alpha$ value where pruning tree 1 becomes beneficial
-3. Determine the range of α values where pruned tree 2 is optimal
+3. Determine the range of $\alpha$ values where pruned tree 2 is optimal
-4. If you want a tree with ≤4 nodes, what α value should you use?
+4. If you want a tree with $\leq 4$ nodes, what $\alpha$ value should you use?
-5. If you have a budget constraint that limits you to trees with ≤6 nodes, what's the optimal α range?
+5. If you have a budget constraint that limits you to trees with $\leq 6$ nodes, what's the optimal $\alpha$ range?
 6. You're building this for a mobile app with limited memory.
-How would you modify your α selection strategy?
+How would you modify your $\alpha$ selection strategy?
-7. Calculate the total cost for each tree option if operational costs are $2 per node per month.
+7. Calculate the total cost for each tree option if operational costs are $\$2$ per node per month.

 For a detailed explanation of this question, see [Question 19: Alpha Selection Game](L6_4_19_explanation.md).